goduguvenugopal/Sneha-Hatchery/README.md

 ⚡ Generator Logs Management System

-A full-stack web application for tracking generator usage and managing employees.
+A full-stack Progressive Web Application (PWA) for tracking generator usage and managing employees.
 Employees can log generator runtime, while managers and incharges have access to administration features like employee management and system monitoring.
-The system also provides real-time runtime tracking, printable reports, and automated alerts via cron jobs.
+The system provides:

+Real-time runtime tracking

+Printable reports

+Automated alerts (via cron jobs + web push)

+Installable PWA experience for mobile & desktop

 📌 Features
 👷 Employee Features

 Start and stop generator logging.

-View own logs in a tabular format.
+View personal logs in a tabular format.

+Live runtime counter → updates every second when generator is running.

-Receive cron job alerts every 10 minutes with total running duration.
+Receive Web Push Notifications every 10 minutes with total running duration.

+Install the app as a PWA and get alerts even when the browser is closed.

 🧑‍💼 Incharge & Manager Features